-If in doubt a safeguarding referral to Children's Social Care must always be completed.
+If in doubt a safeguarding referral to Children's Services must always be completed.
 It is not St Wilfrid's role to determine whether the alert meets safeguarding thresholds.
-Children's Social Care is the lead agency in relation to safeguarding.
+Children's Services are the lead agency in relation to safeguarding.
 They will decide whether criteria are met.
-This means it is to be expected that some referrals will not be followed through by Children's Social Care as active safeguarding cases.
+This means it is to be expected that some referrals will not be followed through by Children's Services as active safeguarding cases.

-A safeguarding referral to Children's Social Care must always be completed and their advice sought before an alleged perpetrator of abuse is approached.
+A safeguarding referral to Children's Services must always be completed and their advice sought before an alleged perpetrator of abuse is approached.